frovedis/frovedis/doc/manual/python/ml/fpgrowth.md

     # To save the FPGrowth model
     fpm.save("./out/FPModel")

 This will save the fp-growth model on the path '/out/FPModel'.
+It would raise exception if the directory already exists with same name.

 The 'FPModel' directory has